Giving back to a place that has given us so much is part of how we live life Alaskan.

 Giving back to four-legged friends with every pint

 Due to its overwhelming popularity, Husky IPA was added to our year-round lineup in September of 2017, with Ales for Tails returning along with it.
-The 2018 Ales for Tails program hopes to exceed 2017’s donation, and feature even more participating locations, with furry friends from Anchorage to Chicago receiving aid.
+With the introduction of Husky IPA in cans in 2019, the Ales for Tails program hopes to exceed previous years’ donations and to inspire even more participation with furry friends from Anchorage to Cleveland receiving aid.
 That’s a lot of wagging tails!

 Alaska has over 6,500 miles of coastline, the most of any state in the US…

 … so healthy oceans and waterways are incredibly important to us.
-Alaskan Brewing promotes sustainable business and brewing, but we also promote sustainable living.
-That’s why Alaskan Brewing donates 1% of all proceeds from Alaskan Icy Bay IPA to promote the health and sustainability of oceans and waterways.
+Alaskan Brewing promotes sustainable business and brewing, but we also promote sustainable living which is why a portion of sales from our Icy Bay IPA goes towards supporting the cleanup of waterways and coastlines across the markets we serve.

 Clean Oceans Depend on Everyone

-Alaskan Brewing Co. has committed 1% of all proceeds from Alaskan Icy Bay IPA to support the cleanup of waterways and coastlines in an initiative called the Coastal CODE (Clean Oceans Depend on Everyone).
-The Coastal CODE provides grants to organizations and activities that promote the health of the Ocean and the waterways that lead to it, the Coastal CODE Fund grants money to projects that promote: beach, lake or waterway cleanup activities or water habitat restoration.
+Alaskan Brewing Co. has committed a portion of all proceeds from Alaskan Icy Bay IPA to support the cleanup of waterways and coastlines in an initiative called the Coastal CODE (Clean Oceans Depend on Everyone).
+The Coastal CODE provides grants to organizations and activities that promote the health of the ocean and the waterways that lead to it, the Coastal CODE Fund grants money to projects that promote: beach, lake or waterway cleanup activities or water habitat restoration.

-Download the Coastal CODE Application, which details the application and selection process, as well as grant reporting requirements.
+Download the 2024 Coastal Code Application, which details the application and selection process, as well as grant reporting requirements.

 Grant requests and inquiries should be directed to email@example.com

 The Coastal CODE Advisory Committee chooses a select group of non-profits to work with each year.
-The Committee meets once a year to make granting decisions.
-The proposal deadline to be qualified for the coming year’s partnership is September 1.
+The Committee meets once a year to make grant decisions.
+The proposal application period is open until January 31, 2024.